 It should go without saying, but the more investors are comfortable investing in you as a person, the more likely you are to receive capital.
-Experience goes a long way in establishing credibility among your peers.
-Nothing has the ability to instill confidence in those parting ways with a large sum of money than experience; the peace of mind it creates can’t be underestimated.
+Experience goes a long way in establishing credibility, and therefore in raising capital for real estate investments.
+Nothing can instill confidence in those parting ways with a large sum of money than experience; the peace of mind it creates can’t be underestimated.

-It is important to note that even the most successful investors were once “green” behind the ears; nobody is able to boast years of experience right out of the gate.
-New investors are therefore advised to compensate for their lack of experience with preparation, knowledge and an acute attention to detail.
+It is important to note that even the most successful investors were once “green” behind the ears; nobody can boast years of experience right out of the gate.
+Therefore, new investors are advised to compensate for their lack of experience with preparation, knowledge, and acute attention to detail.
 You would be surprised at how far a little due diligence and drive can take even the most inexperienced investors.
-At this point, you must carry yourself with confidence; don’t let your experience, or lack thereof, take centerstage on a given deal.
+At this point, you must carry yourself with confidence; don’t let your experience, or lack thereof, take center stage on a given deal.

 Learning how to raise capital for real estate ventures starts with your team composition.
 Before you even consider asking for money, see to it that your team exhibits the following qualities:

-- Passion: The best teams exhibit a passion that is contagious.
+Passion: The best teams exhibit a passion that is contagious.
 However, it is important to note that passion starts at the top and trickles down.
 To lead a passionate team, you, yourself, must be passionate about your future endeavors.
-Let people know how excited you are about the future of your company, and I guarantee people will be intrigued in the idea of working with you.
+Let people know how excited you are about your company’s future, and I guarantee people will be intrigued by the idea of working with you.
 At the very least, they will know your heart is in the right place.

-- Commitment: Few things are more important to an entrepreneur than his or her team, and few things are more important to a team than commitment.
+Commitment: Few things are more important to an entrepreneur than their team, and few things are more important to a team than commitment.
 Without commitment, even the most talented real estate teams can fall apart.
-As an investor, it is in your best interest to illicit unwavering commitment from those you choose to work along side.
+As an investor, it is in your best interest to elicit unwavering commitment from those you choose to work alongside.
 At the very least, I can assure you potential investors will want to see a certain level of commitment from those they are entrusting their money to.

 At this point, you will want to be upfront and divulge your intentions.
-Tell them how much you are looking for, and what an investment in your business could potentially return.
+Tell them how much you are looking for and what an investment in your business could potentially return.
 Leave no stone unturned, as smart money lenders will want to mitigate their risk as much as possible.
-If they are asking questions you don’t know the answer to, you have a lot more work to do.
+If they ask questions you don’t know the answer to, you have more work to do.
 It is up to you to account for everything on a deal.
-If you can prove to them that you have dotted all your i’s and crossed all of your t’s, the right opportunity will sell itself.
+If you can prove to them that you have dotted all your I’s and crossed all of your t’s, the right opportunity will sell itself.